Last updated on May 1st, 2020

 Cebu Air Inc (stock code CEB), the company operator of the leading brand in low-cost air travel in the Philippines, is a company that is enlisted in the Philippine Stock Exchange.
 That means its shares can be bought through our own Philippine stock market.
 (If you’re flying with Cebu Pacific Air Buses, you can probably get part of your airfare by buying shares of this company and making a profit out of it).

 Luckily, CEB is one of those companies that give out dividends.

-Is board of directors has declared the following dividends in the last year.
+Its board of directors has declared the following dividends in the year 2016.

 So far so good for dividends!

 If you want to learn more about dividends and how to earn it, you can follow this blog post.

 Now let’s examine how it fares when it comes to capital appreciation.